prakritimalik/learning-error-boundaries/ERROR_BOUNDARIES_TODO.md

 4. **AsyncErrorDemo** - Shows limitations of error boundaries
 5. **ErrorFallback** - User-friendly error UI with retry functionality

-**Goal:** Build production-ready error handling that you'd actually use in a real app and can confidently discuss in interviews.
+**Goals:** Build production-ready error handling that you'd actually use in a real app and can confidently discuss in interviews.